-Looking for an easy start in indoor hydroponics?
+Looking for a smooth start in indoor hydroponics?
 Go with leafy greens.
-Lettuce, spinach, kale, Swiss chard and bok choy are all a breeze to grow.
-They don’t need much space to thrive, will be ready to harvest very quickly and don’t require loads of water.
+Lettuce, spinach, kale, Swiss chard, and bok choy are all a breeze to grow.
+They don’t need much space to thrive, will be ready to harvest very quickly, and don’t require loads of water.

-Any set-up is suitable for growing the aforementioned, although the best hydroponic system for leafy greens is probably a pipe one, as it allows for the greatest quantity to be produced at the same time.
-They are also a great choice if you’re wanting to keep things very simple, such as with a wick system.
+Any set-up is suitable for growing those above, although the best hydroponic system for leafy greens is probably a pipe one, as it allows for the highest quantity to be produced at the same time.
+They are also a great choice if you want to keep things very simple, such as with a wick system.

 The most popular herbs to grow hydroponically are probably basil and coriander.
 Do think beyond just these, though: mint is another super easy choice, as are rosemary, sage, parsley, dill, thyme… need we continue?
 If it’s herby, it’ll work well in your set-up.